libretro/docs/docs/guides/install-android.md

 * Tap "Play Protect".
 * Tap the gear icon (Settings).
 * Toggle off "Scan apps with Play Protect".

-Once disabled, install the APK — Play Protect will no longer interfere with the process.
+* Install the APK — Play Protect will no longer interfere with the process.
+* Android may prompt you to enable Play Protect each time you sideload an APK; always select "No" to maintain this habit.